Browse By

 29. Cook until done.

-30. Sauté onions in butter, until golden.
+30. Sauté onions in oil and butter, until golden.

 31. Drain water from cooked potatoes.

-32. Add sautéed onions, cheeses, salt and pepper.
+32. Add sautéed onion, cheese and butter.

 33. Mash well to a smooth paste (no lumps)

-34. Cool before using.
+35. Cool before using.

 https://suburbangrandma.com/homemade-varenyky-perogy-recipe/